vfile/vfile/readme.md

 error is passed in as `reason`, copies the stack.

 *   `reason` (`string` or `Error`)
-    — Reason for message, uses the stack and message of the error if given;
+    — Reason for message, uses the stack and message of the error if given
-*   `position` (`Node`, `Location`, or `Position`, optional) — Place at which the message occurred in `vfile`.
+*   `position` (`Node`, `Location`, or `Position`, optional) — Place at which the message occurred in `vfile`
 *   `ruleId` (`string`, optional)
-    — Category of warning.
+    — Category of warning

 ###### Returns